-Not everybody liked that and since then he has been harassed, imprisoned and his life threatened.
+Which is where we find ourselves.
+Not everybody is happy about him running for president.
+(Among others, the incumbent wants to stay on forever.)
+Since the announcement, he has been harassed, imprisoned and his life threatened.
 However, Sinduhije is still running.
 (Here, here and here are some background links about his electoral struggles.)